michaelcloran/michael-cloran/README.md

 ## Testing
-On Google Chrome and Firefox it is possible to test the code on different virtual devices.
+On Google Chrome, Firefox and Microsoft Edge it is possible to test the code on different virtual devices.
 The screen grab below shows the website on the IPhone SE.
-I have with this tool tested the website on all devices present in Google Chrome and got reasonably good results.<br>
+I have with this tool tested the website on all devices present in Google Chrome, Firefox and Microsoft Edge and got reasonably good results.I have also tested it on my Mobile and got good results<br>

 ![image](https://github.com/michaelcloran/michael-cloran/assets/107754541/b7823705-4ccd-4ee5-8305-f1cca37851f1)
     <br>